joncrlsn/pgrun/README.md

 pgrun
 =====

+Written in GoLang.
 Executes each statement in a SQL file against a PostgreSQL database, stopping when any statement has an error.Contrast this behavior with the standard PostgreSQL psql executable which takes a -f argument, but continues to run even after a command fails.

 Database connection properties can be specified in two ways:
   * Environment variables